GJDuck/RedFat/README.md

-# RedFat -- Binary Hardening System
+# RedFat -- A Binary Hardening System

 RedFat is a tool for automatically hardening Linux `x86_64` ELF binary executables against memory errors, including *buffer overflows* and